 Injury Attorneys | Restoring LivesTM

 E-cigarettes, or vapes, are powered by a tiny lithium ion battery, which must be charged regularly.
-In many cases, explosions occur during charge, but they’ve also happened while the e-cigarettes are in pockets or in use (notably knocking out seven teeth recently by exploding in a user’s mouth—a story that includes some pretty grim photos and thus is not linked here).
+In many cases, explosions occur during charge, but they’ve also happened while the e-cigarettes are in pockets or in use (notably knocking out seven teeth recently by exploding in a user’s mouth—a story that includes some pretty grim photos).

-Back in 2014, a report by FEMA warned that e-cigarettes became “flaming rockets” when their batteries fail, unlike other products that rely on those same batteries.
-In 2015, the U.S. Department of Transportation banned e-cigarettes in checked luggage because of the threat of fire.
+Back in 2014, a report by the Federal Emergency Management Agency warned that e-cigarettes become “flaming rockets” when their batteries fail, unlike other products that rely on those same batteries.
+In 2015, the Department of Transportation banned e-cigarettes in checked luggage because of the threat of fire.
 Recently, a New York man was burned on his hand and leg requiring a skin graft after an e-cigarette fire.
 And in an ironic twist, the attorney for the defendant in an arson case had to leave the courtroom when his pants caught fire because of a faulty e-cigarette battery.

 Of course, the short answer here is not to use them, but if danger were a reliable deterrent, nobody would smoke cigarettes these days or ride a motorcycle without a helmet.
 Going cold turkey on anything that brings pleasure isn’t exactly appealing to most of us.

 The use of e-cigarettes grows at an astonishing rate year after year, especially among young people.
 Maybe the recent involvement of the Food and Drug Administration (FDA) will help spread public awareness and provide some eye-opening research.
 (The FDA didn’t begin overseeing e-cigarettes until 2016.)